Thandokuhle19/Python-Week-2/README.md

 ~ Finally statements always execute no matter what happens inside this try block, no need for except statements.
 ~ This error is thrown, but will still be printed out.
 Even if no exception is raised at all, that still executes.
 ~ This is used when timing how long a function takes to execute.
 So, if we import the time class, import time, this can be used to actually time our function.
+~ To make a timer, we need the start time, which time.time will give you the current time and seconds.
+~ We also have time.sleep, which pauses the execution for a number of seconds.
+~ If the statement is changed to something that causes a zero division error, the timer will still happen.
+~ For this try-finally pattern, it keeps the code clean and compact, which allows you to do any cleanup or logging after a statement completes irrespective of what happens inside the try-block.

+# Catching Exceptions by Type
+~ In this topic, we catch the exception class.
+You may be able to add another exception statement above and chain them together.
+~ Let's say we want to catch the zero division specifically.
+There is a zero division error and it will be printed out and a type error statement will be added, except the type error and print it out.
+~ However, this was a zero division error, and not a type error.
+~ Adding an int to a string will cause a type error.
+~ The order of the exception statements do matter and Python will try the first one.
+~ General exceptions>> down, and more specific>> at the top.

+# Custom Decorators
+~ Custom decorators allows us to change the name of a function.

+# Raising Exceptions
+~

+_Working with Custom Exceptions:_
+~ The class CustomException is done like this:
+            class CustomException(Exception):
+                pass
+    which clas CustomException extends Exception:pass.
+~ We used the pass statement because we do not need to define anything for out CustomException class.
+Its inherited by the constructor of the Exception class that is extending it.
+~ The keywords information, CustomException, is the information that is needed to know to help debug the app or let the user know that was their doing is incorrect.
+~ We will write the function that raises this new CustomException:
+        def causeError:
+                raise CustomException('You called the causeError function!')

+        causeError()
+~ Custom exceptions might have some attributes that are useful for organizing and presenting information to the user about the error.

+# Adding attributes
+~ We want to write an HTTP exception with a static status code and a message attribute - some information with how to format the string that it passes to the parent exeption.

+~ Custom exception classes keeps your code clean and organised.
+~ The classes act as documentation for all the problems that could happen, what is the cause, what are the solutions.
+They also seperate common expected errors from something.

+_Fundamentals of Threads and Processes:_
+~ Early in the course, it had been stated that computers operate on memory.
+~ Computers have both memory and file storage, both long-term and short-term memory.
+~ When we save a file and load to file from the disc in the storage, that will be long-term.
+However, it is short-term memory in the processor when we declare a variable in our program.
+~ The first program saves a file to the disk.
+~ The second program will pick it up since it is running in a second process.
+~ Both the programs have access to the same long-term storage on the physical machine, but if the program writes something to memory, the second program cannot access it.
+~ Operating system is responsible for allocating memory to each process running on the computer.
+~ This puts the wall between the processes so they cannot access each other's memory.
+~ Access is controlled by the operating system.
+~ Note that it is important for programmers to know where these things are being stored and who has access to what.
+~ But operating systems allow us to do is to move the two pieces of code into the same process.
+When they are moved into the same process, they get to share memory.
+~ So, we still get to run them in parallel, at the same time, but instead of seperate processes, they are run with seperate threads.
+~ A process can have multiple threads and execute code at the same time in parallel.

+# Multithreading
+~ We will need first need to import the threading and time modules.
+~ So, we will import threading, which is important

+# Multiprocessing
+~ There is file called 1000seconds.py, it calls time.sleep for a thousand seconds.
 ~